-- (1) A person of compulsory school age shall not be employed in a Jersey ship except as permitted by an Order under this Article. - (2) The Committee may by Order - - (a) prescribe circumstances in which, and conditions subject to which, persons of compulsory school age who have attained an age specified in the Order may be employed in a ship in capacities that are specified; - (b) prescribe circumstances and capacities in which persons over compulsory school age but under the age of 18, or under any lower age specified in the Order, shall not be employed in a Jersey ship, or may be so employed only subject to conditions specified in the Order. - (3) If a person is employed in a ship in contravention of this Article, or if a condition subject to which a person may be employed under an Order made under paragraph (2) is not complied with, the owner, the master and any charterer each commits an offence and is liable to a fine at level 3 on the standard scale.11

-(4) In this Article "compulsory school age" is to be construed in accordance with Article 2 of the Education (Jersey) Law 1999.
-12
+- (1) A person of compulsory school age shall not be employed in a Jersey ship except as permitted by an Order under this Article. - (2) The Minister may by Order - (a) prescribe circumstances in which, and conditions subject to which, persons of compulsory school age who have attained an age specified in the Order may be employed in a ship in capacities that are specified; - (b) prescribe circumstances and capacities in which persons over compulsory school age but under the age of 18, or under any lower age specified in the Order, shall not be employed in a Jersey ship, or may be so employed only subject to conditions specified in the Order. - (3) If a person is employed in a ship in contravention of this Article, or if a condition subject to which a person may be employed under an Order made under paragraph (2) is not complied with, the owner, the master and any charterer each commits an offence and is liable to a fine at level 3 on the standard scale. - (4) In this Article "compulsory school age" is to be construed in accordance with Article 2 of the Education (Jersey) Law 1999.

-Conduct endangering ships, structures or individuals
+37 Conduct endangering ships, structures or individuals

-- This Article applies -(1) - to the master of, or a seaman employed in, a Jersey ship; (a) and - to the master of, or a seaman employed in, a ship that -(b) - is registered under the law of a country outside (i) Jersey, and - (ii) is in a port in Jersey, or within Jersey waters while proceeding to or from any such port. - (2) A person to whom this Article applies commits an offence if, while on board his ship or in its immediate vicinity that person - does an act that causes or is likely to cause -(a) - (i) the loss or destruction of, or serious damage to, his ship or its machinery, navigational equipment or safety equipment, - (ii) the loss or destruction of, or serious damage to, another ship or any structure, or - (iii) the death of, or serious injury to, a person; or - (b) omits to do anything required -
+- (1) This Article applies - (a) to the master of, or a seaman employed in, a Jersey ship; and - (b) to the master of, or a seaman employed in, a ship that - (i) is registered under the law of a country outside Jersey, and - (ii) is in a port in Jersey, or within Jersey waters while proceeding to or from any such port. - (2) A person to whom this Article applies commits an offence if, while on board his or her ship or in its immediate vicinity that person - (a) does an act that causes or is likely to cause -